-Current students are sent notification of the graduation and retention rates through Northland email.
-This information can also be found on the Norhtland website.
+Current students are sent notification of graduation and retention rates through Northland email.
+This information can also be found on the Northland website.

 Under the Crime Awareness and Campus Security Act, the College publishes procedures to report criminal actions or other emergencies occurring on campus, response policies to such reports, campus security and facilities issues, campus law enforcement, policies regarding illegal drugs and alcohol, and statistics on the occurrence of various criminal offenses and fire safety.